jase231/compareHypotheses/README.md

 2. Best Per Beam ID: Selects the combo with lowest χ² for each unique event+beam ID pair; to be used alongside accidental subtraction

 ## Performance

 The performance of the tool is limited by the ROOT library's I/O efficiency.
 In a test run comparing two trees with around 300,000 events each, the matching process takes 2 seconds for best overall mode and 3 seconds for best per beam matching mode.
 Writing the output to file using the ROOT library takes 30 seconds.

 ## Future Development

 - [X] Benchmarking support
-- [ ] Implementation of MC generated beam energy data support
-- [ ] Output option for matched-only combos
+- [X] Output only unique combos
-- [ ] Generic implementation of matching logic
+- [X] Rewrite implementation of matching logic
 - [ ] Enhanced edge case handling for multiple equivalent matches

 ## Authors